wnederhof/basecode/README.md

 ## Usage
 ### New project
-You can create a new project using `basecode new`.
+Provided that basecode is available under the alias `basecode`, you can create a new project using `basecode new`.

 For example:
 ```